Yordan Alvarez Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.78 team ERA that ranks second across all MLB pitching staffs.
+- The Mariners' 3.77 team ERA is No. 1 among all MLB pitching staffs.

-- Mariners pitchers combine to surrender the 10th-fewest home runs in baseball (179 total, 1.1 per game).
+- Mariners pitchers combine to allow the ninth-fewest home runs in baseball (179 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.